scott2403/scott2403.github.io/content/en/authors/mauro/_index.md

 - ResearchersContact
 - Visitors
 ---
-Greetings, welcome to my personal website.
-I am a fourth-year student in the NJUPT, and My current research interests lie in representation theory, algebraic geometry, and mathematical physics.
+Greetings, welcome to my academic website.
+I am a fourth-year student in the NJUPT, and my current research interests lie in representation theory, algebraic geometry, and mathematical physics.

 I'm mainly concerned with the following mathematical problems: